silly-lily/HTB-Machines/StartingPoint/Tier0/Mongod/README.md

 # Mongod Machine

-Mongod is a very easy machine on Hack The Box Starting Point Tier 0 that focuses on exploiting a MongoDB misconfiguration.
+Mongod is a very easy linux machine on Hack The Box Starting Point Tier 0 that focuses on exploiting a MongoDB misconfiguration.

 ## Task 1